Doing Proper Research

 Believe me when I say, this is not that uncommon of an experience.
 Don’t worry, you’re not the first nor will you be the last person to ever have this experience.
 What you can be is one of the people that doesn’t fall victim to this again (trust me, it definitely can happen more than once).

 It may seem like such a simple concept but it is often overlooked.
 Research, research, research.
 This is the backbone behind any great idea.
-Unless you’re talking about a completely revolutionary technology that you know without a shadow of a doubt does not exist, then you better get on top of it.
+Unless you’re talking about a completely revolutionary technology that you know without a shadow of a doubt exists, then you better get on top of it.
 This comes from experience.
 We have seen far too many people come in with great ideas only to realize later on that they didn’t do enough research.
 Mind you, it depends where you look.
 It could possibly you don’t have a skill set that is catered towards research.

 Luckily for you, I’m gonna go over the specifics of doing great research so that you never run into this problem again.